Skip to content

 For the complete documentation index and AI-optimized content, see /llms.txt.
 All pages support markdown format via .md extension or Accept: text/markdown header.

 Autoscaling Checks are small canary workloads and runner Pods that validate the autoscaling control plane in a real cluster.
-They check that signal generation, metric delivery, KEDA, HPA, and Deployment replica changes work together.
+They check that signal generation, metric delivery, KEDA, the selected pod autoscaler, and Deployment replica changes work together.
 They are not intended to test application business logic.

 The checks expose kedify_autoscaling_check_duration_seconds, a gauge with the latest complete check iteration duration in seconds.
 Use it for alerts when autoscaling takes longer than your operating threshold.

 The Helm chart installs separate runner and target apps for each enabled check.
 HTTP and CPU are enabled by default.
-Prometheus and memory are opt-in because they depend on additional cluster setup or take longer to settle.
+Prometheus, OTel, and memory are opt-in because they depend on additional cluster setup or take longer to settle.

 CheckSignal sourceValidates

-HTTPIn-cluster HTTP requestsKedify HTTP scaler metric, HPA metric, HPA activation, scale-up/down
+HTTPIn-cluster HTTP requestsKedify HTTP scaler metric, pod-autoscaler metric/activity, scale-out/in

-PrometheusWork-simulator sample app metricSource Prometheus metric, KEDA metric, HPA metric, scale-up/down
+PrometheusWork-simulator sample app metricSource Prometheus metric, KEDA metric, pod-autoscaler metric, scale-out/in

-CPULoad-generator sample app CPU profilemetrics.k8s.io, HPA CPU metric, HPA activation, scale-up/down
+CPULoad-generator sample app CPU profilemetrics.k8s.io, pod-autoscaler CPU metric/activity, scale-out/in

-MemoryLoad-generator sample app memory loadmetrics.k8s.io, HPA memory metric, HPA activation, scale-up/down
+MemoryLoad-generator sample app memory loadmetrics.k8s.io, pod-autoscaler memory metric/activity, scale-out/in

 Each check has its own runner and target.
-The runner creates the autoscaling signal, validates the metric and HPA path, waits for the target to scale up and back down, and exposes kedify_autoscaling_check_* metrics.
+The runner creates the autoscaling signal, validates the metric and selected HPA or KPA path, waits for the target to scale out and back in, and exposes kedify_autoscaling_check_* metrics.

 HTTP scaler check: